PaulShox/poda-mywork/README.md

 ![Penguin species in the Palmer Penguins dataset](http://d3i3l3kraiqpym.cloudfront.net/wp-content/uploads/2016/04/26094914/Ad%C3%A9lie-Chinstrap-and-gentoo-penguin-species.jpg)

 ## About This Project
-This project will cover the following:
+This project contains a Jupyter notebook (penguins.ipynb) that contains analysis of the famous Palmer Penguins dataset.
+Please see the next section for more information about the dataset.
+The project is being completed as part of the Higher Diploma in Science in Data Analytics with the Atlantic Technological University of Galway and covers the following:
-- Initial exporatory data analysis of the dataset and summary of same.
+- Initial exporatory data analysis of the dataset.
 - Plotting of histograms and bar charts for selected variables.
 - Correlation analysis of selected variables.

 ## About the Dataset
 - The Palmer Penguin dataset contains data about three penguin species located on three islands (Biscoe, Dream, Torgersen) in the Palmer Archipelago, Antarctica.
 - The three penguin species are Adelie, Gentoo, and Chinstrap.